 5. Understand your State Laws

 Every beekeeper is required by law to maintain the bees.
 The laws and regulations might vary from state to state and therefore one has to be acquainted with laws that apply to their specific area.
 Generally, every beekeeper is required to keep the bees in a healthy and comfortable environment.
 The bees should also be kept in such a way that they do not attack your neighbors.
 Some states require the beekeeper to register as a beekeeper.
 Some charges may apply if you own a number of hives.
 You are also required to adhere to apiary code of conduct that varies as well depending on your state.

-6. Bees Need Water
+6. Like Humans, Bees Need Water

 The bees should be provided with a good supply of clean water in a partially shaded area.
 This should be near the hive for easy access.
 The beekeeper should never make the assumption that the bees will satisfy their water requirements own their own.
 Strong colonies on average require a liter of water during warm days.
 The water should be availed in the location before the bees are introduced to an area.
 Failure to do this will force the bees to seek other sources of water, and once they are accustomed to another location it will be extremely difficult to divert them.
 You should also provide floating material on the water so as to prevent the bees from drowning.

 Bees are territorial insects and they become aggressive only when they feel they have been attacked or invaded.
 It is therefore not true to make the assumption that all bee colonies are aggressive.
 Bees are hospitable in nature but various factors may force them to be aggressive.
 These include: the skill level of the beekeeper, seasonal condition, quantity of smoke applied, the way the combs are handled, time of day, and type of clothing worn.
 If you realize that a colony is aggressive by nature then you have to replace the colony with a quiet strain of bee through re-queening.

 8. Best Source of Honeybees